Emergency

 Look Up and Live: Overhead Power Line Safety

-Before starting an outdoor project, survey the work area.
+• Before starting an outdoor project, survey the work area.
 Be aware of all utility lines above and below.
-When you need to dig, call 8-1-1, PA’s One Call System, at least three days in advance of digging.
+Pennsylvania law requires that you call PA One Call (dial 8-1-1) at least three business days in advance of any digging project.

-Don’t take chances when working near power lines.
-Always use good judgment and maintain a safe distance of at least twenty feet away.
-Contact UGI or the area’s utility company so an experienced professional can help you establish a safe zone.
+• Don’t take any chances when working near power lines.
+Always use good judgement and maintain a safe distance of at least 20 ft.
+Contact UGI or the area’s utility company in order to establish a safe zone when working near power lines.

-Keep machinery away.
-Maintain continuous contact with a dedicated ‘spotter’ to comply with electric line clearance requirements.
+• Keep machinery away and maintain continuous contact with a dedicated ‘spotter’ to comply with electric line clearance requirements.
 If operating a crane and/or derrick near a line, do not try to guide a load and spot at the same time.
-Use other methods, such as marking the location of the overhead lines on the ground, and alerting all others working nearby of markings.
+Use other methods, such as marking the location of the overhead lines on the ground, and alert all others working nearby of markings.

-Never attempt to retrieve anything that is on or near a power line.
-Keep kites, helium filled balloons and remote control aircraft away from overhead electric lines to avoid the potential for power outages, fires and serious injuries.
-If a balloon or toy is caught in a power line, do not attempt to retrieve it yourself; contact UGI immediately at 800-276-2722.
+• Never attempt to retrieve anything that is on or near a power line.
+Keep kites, helium-filled balloons, and remote control aircraft away from overhead electric lines to avoid potential power outages, fires, and serious injuries.
+If a balloon or toy is caught in a power line, do not attempt to retrieve it yourself.
+Contact UGI immediately at 800-276-2772.

-If equipment makes contact with a power line, the operator should remain inside the cab until power lines have been de-energized.
-However, if the equipment is on fire, the operator should jump away from equipment: Keep feet tightly together as a single contact point, and hop away.
-NEVER touch the ground and equipment at the same time.
-Call 911 and UGI to get emergency personnel on the way so power lines can be de-energized as quickly as possible.
-Keep away from everything near the line, since all elements may be energized.
+• If equipment makes contact with a power line, the operator should remain inside the cab until power lines have been de-energized.
+However, if the equipment is on fire, the operator should jump away from the equipment.
+Keep feet tightly together as a single contact point and hop away.
+Never touch the ground and equipment at the same time.
+Call 9-1-1 and UGI to get emergency personnel on the way.
+Keep away from all elements near the line, since all elements may be energized.

 Fallen Wires

-If your car catches fire, it’s important that you leave the vehicle immediately.
+• If your car catches fire, it is important that you leave the vehicle immediately.
 Because metal conducts electricity, don’t touch the car’s metal and the ground at the same time.
-Jump clear of the vehicle for proper exit and shuffle or bunny hop away from the vehicle a minimum of 30 feet.
+Jump clear of the vehicle, and shuffle or bunny hop away from the vehicle a minimum of 30 feet.

 Indoor Electrical Fires

-If you do not have the right fire extinguisher, throw baking soda on the fire.
+• If you do not have the proper fire extinguisher, throw baking soda on the fire.

 Portable Generators

-Never use a generator indoors, in your garage or basement, or in any enclosed space.
+• Never use a generator indoors, including a garage or basement, or in any enclosed space.
 Always operate generators outside in a well-ventilated area.

 Light Bulbs

-Be sure to turn off light switches when you change a bulb.
+• Be sure to turn off light switches when you change a light bulb.

 Outlets and Cords

-Check cords often for fraying or damage and replace them if necessary.
+• Check cords often for fraying or damage.
+Replace them if necessary.

-Place all cords safely out of the way to prevent trip and fall hazards.
+• Place all cords safely out of the way to prevent trips and fall hazards.

 Trees and Power Lines

-To ensure safe and reliable service, UGI maintains a coordinated vegetation management program that promotes proper tree selection and planting, as well as tree trimming in the vicinity of power lines.
-To learn more, a free brochure entitled “Trees for Streets and Lawns” is available by calling 800-276-2722.
+• To ensure safe and reliable service, UGI maintains a coordinated vegetation management program that promotes proper tree selection and planting, as well as tree trimming, in the vicinity of power lines.
+Review our guidelines and tips for planting trees near powerlines.

 UGI's Safety & Security Lighting Program

-For a nominal monthly charge, UGI provides an outdoor lighting service, which includes your choice of fixture, energy, installation and maintenance.
-Call 800-276-2722 to sign up.
+For a nominal monthly charge, UGI provides an outdoor lighting service, which includes your choice of fixture, energy, installation, and maintenance.
+Call 800-276-2772 to learn more.